eliasswu/Alphapurify/README.md

-# AlphaPurify

-**AlphaPurify** is a high-performance quantitative factor analysis and purification toolkit designed for institutional-grade research workflows.
+# AlphaPurify: Factor analytics for quants

-It provides a fully modular, vectorized, and multiprocessing-enabled framework for factor cleaning, evaluation, exposure decomposition, and portfolio attribution
+**AlphaPurify** provides a fully modular, vectorized, and multiprocessing-enabled framework for factor cleaning, evaluation, exposure decomposition, and portfolio attribution based on factors.

 ---